|

 True Baseline Triglyceride Measurement

-The test for triglycerides - using a blood sample drawn from a vein or a fingertip - should be done after an overnight fasting when no extra triglycerides from a recent meal are present as they are being sent from the gut to body's fat tissue for storage. | |
+The test for triglycerides - using a blood sample drawn from a vein or a fingertip - should be done after an overnight fasting when no extra triglycerides from a recent meal are present as they are being sent from the gut to body's fat tissue for storage.
+In practice, however, that way of obtaining a true baseline triglyceride measurement is often given no more than lip service.

 As opposed to circulating HDL-"good" and LDL-"bad" cholesterol, triglyceride blood concentrations change significantly with food intake.
+Whenever you eat a meal that contains fat, your triglyceride levels rise.
+The degree of the increase depends on the baseline level.

 If you have not been properly fasting when the blood sample was drawn, your physician may dismiss your elevated triglycerides reading as… insignificant